 - Stake out, or take back, our values.
 Define American does this well, countering the attempts by xenophobes to claim patriotism by urging supporters to stand with the “11 million undocumented Americans” that “need you as an ally.”
 Define American has also worked to shift the language journalists use around immigration with its #wordsmatter campaign.

 - Emphasize the pay-off, not the process.
 Our long time partners at Ocean Conservancy have been working to reduce plastic pollution in the ocean for years, using a range of approaches from coastal cleanups to policy and behavior change.
 Rather than going deep into the weeds on their supply chain and waste management work, they are leading with the goal: Trash Free Seas.

 For more of our thoughts on what it takes to win in these uncertain times, check out Belinda Griswold’s Principles for solidarity or Amy Frykman’s Three tips for Trump times.
-For more on the topic of stories over facts, check out Keep it simple, Lay down your facts, and pretty much everything George Lakoff writes.
+For more on the topic of stories over facts, check out Why facts don’t change our minds, Keep it simple, Lay down your facts, and pretty much everything George Lakoff writes.